AdamxWebDev/Mixed-Messages/README.md

 ---

 In this project I decided to use insperational quotes.
 I created 50 variables with the strings and then put them into an array.
-Creating a random number using that Math object I made a function that when an array is entered as an argument calls a random index number and logs the stored string.
+Creating a random number using the Math object I made a function that when an array is entered as an argument calls a random index number and logs the stored string.

 ---